 Mount Hagen impressed us as much with their mission and philosophy as with their instant coffee.

 The Germany-based company claims to be the first to produce certified organic instant coffee and does a lot to promote fair trade and organic practices.

 The flavors didn’t quite hold up to our winners but were still pretty good.

 One reviewer said it tasted “Smooth, and decently flavorful.”
 Another thought it was “Not bad, but nothing special.”

 It did have a little more of a typical “instant coffee” taste than our top pick and runner-up.
 It still had a strong enough flavor and respectable caffeine content, though.

 Mount Hagen also gets bonus points for being organic and fair trade without being outrageously overpriced.
-At around $0.28 per serving, it’s not the cheapest in our test, but we think it’s a good value for the quality.
+It’s not the cheapest in our test, but we think it’s a good value for the quality.

 Best Value: Folgers Classic Roast Instant Coffee Crystals